open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 >
 >- Importing the `time` package in order to support the time.Duration type for the defaultInterval
 >- Importing the `go.opentelemetry.io/collector/config` package, which is where the Receiver interface and the NewReceiverSettings() and NewComponentID() functions are declared.
->- Added a string constant called `typeStr` to represent the unique identifier (component ID) of the receiver and assigned `tracemock` as it's value.
-This id is going to be used to fetch the receiver settings from the collector's config.
+>- Added a string constant called `typeStr` to represent the unique identifier (component ID) of the receiver and assigned `tailtracer` as it's value.
+This id is going to be used to fetch the receiver settings from the Collector's config.
 >- Added a `time.Duration` constant called `defaultInterval` to represent the default value for our receiver's `Interval` setting.
 We will be setting the default value for 1 minute hence the assignment of `1 * time.Minute` as it's value.
->- Added a function called `createDefaultConfig` which is responsible to return a config.Receiver implementation, which in this case is going to be an instance of our `tracemock.Config` struct.
+>- Added a function called `createDefaultConfig` which is responsible to return a config.Receiver implementation, which in this case is going to be an instance of our `tailtracer.Config` struct.
->   - The `tracemock.Config.ReceiverSettings` field was initialized using the `config.NewReceiverSettings` function which returns a `config.ReceiverSettings` instance based on a given `config.ComponentID`.
+>   - The `tailtracer.Config.ReceiverSettings` field was initialized using the `config.NewReceiverSettings` function which returns a `config.ReceiverSettings` instance based on a given `config.ComponentID`.
 >   - To provide the proper `config.ComponentID`, we used the function `config.NewComponentID` which returns a `config.ComponentID` for the given `config.Type` which in our case is represented by the variable `typeStr`
->- The `tracemock.Config.Interval` field was initialized with the `defaultInterval` constant.
+>- The `tailtracer.Config.Interval` field was initialized with the `defaultInterval` constant.

-If you want to take a closer look at `ReceiverSettings` struct and `NewReceiverSettings` function within the [config/receiver.go](https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/receiver.go) file inside the Collector's GitHub project.
+If you take a closer look at the `ReceiverSettings` struct and `NewReceiverSettings` function (they are declared within the [config/receiver.go](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.49.0/config/receiver.go) file inside the Collector's GitHub project), you will find out that the `ReceiverSettings` is implementing the methods to support the `identifiable` interface which are also required by any Collector's component.

-If you want to take a closer look at `ComponentID` struct and `NewComponentID` function within the [config/identifiable.go](https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/identifiable.go) file inside the Collector's GitHub project.
+All the types and functions involved in supporting the requirements for component's identification are implemented within the [config/identifiable.go](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.49.0/config/identifiable.go) file inside the Collector's GitHub project.